SABS-R3-Epidemiology/epiabm/CONTRIBUTING.md

 The following is a set of guidelines for contributing to epiabm, which is hosted on [GitHub](https://github.com/SABS-R3-Epidemiology/epiabm).
 These are mostly guidelines, not rules, so do use your best judgement.
 ## About epiabm

 Epiabm implements an agent-based [SEIR model](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology) with added compartments and spatial complexity.
-It immitates the Imperial [CovidSim](https://github.com/mrc-ide/covid-sim) model, but aims to simplify and clarify the model by using more user friendly software practices.
+It imitates the Imperial [CovidSim](https://github.com/mrc-ide/covid-sim) model, but aims to simplify and clarify the model by using more user friendly software practices.
 It also provides various sub-models (with elements of the CovidSim model removed) for research and pedagogical investigation into the effect of different aspects of the model.

 It's therefore important to us that all new features are grounded in epidemiological research, and based on methods in CovidSim.
 Any deviations from CovidSim, and further explanation of our model (and the parameters used) can be found in the [wiki](https://github.com/SABS-R3-Epidemiology/epiabm/wiki).

 We have two backends for simulation - `pyEpiabm` and `cEpiabm`.
-The former is written in python, and intended as a user friendly intropduction to the software and pedagogical tool, with complete functionality but limiting performance on larger (~1 million individuals) simulations. `cEpiabm` therefore provides a high performance alternative written in C++, to handle larger and more complex simulations, whle using the same framework as both `pEpiabm` and `CovidSim`.
+The former is written in python, and intended as a user friendly intropduction to the software and pedagogical tool, with complete functionality but limiting performance on larger (~1 million individuals) simulations. `cEpiabm` therefore provides a high performance alternative written in C++, to handle larger and more complex simulations, while using the same framework as both `pyEpiabm` and `CovidSim`.

 ### Useful Resources